Swiss-system tournament: Grand Prix system

 In a few tournaments which run over a long period of time, such as a tournament with one round every week for three months, the Grand Prix system can be used.
 A player's final score is based on their best results (e.g. best ten results out of the twelve rounds).
 Players are not required to play in every round; they may enter or drop out of the tournament at any time.
 Indeed, they may decide to play only one game if they wish to, although once a player wants to get a prize they need to play more rounds to accumulate points.
-The tournament therefore includes players who want to go for a prize and play several rounds as well as players who only want to play an off game.
+The tournament therefore includes players who want to go for a prize and play several rounds as well as players who only want to play an odd game.

 McMahon system

 A variant known as the McMahon system tournament is the established way in which European Go tournaments are run.
+Professional sumo tournaments in Japan also closely approximate this system.
 This differs mainly in that players have a skill ranking prior to the start of the tournament which determines their initial pairing in contrast to the basic Swiss-system approach where all players start at the same skill ranking.
 The McMahon system reduces the probability of a very strong team meeting a very weak team in the initial rounds.
 It is named for Lee E. McMahon (1931–1989) of Bell Labs.